Committees and Caucuses

 House Committee on Foreign Affairs

 Congressman Rohrabacher is a senior member of the House Committee on Foreign Affairs.
-He serves as Chairman of the Subcommittee on Europe, Eurasia and Emerging Threats and as a member of the Subcommittee on Asia, the Pacific, and the Global Environment.
-In both these positions he is a forceful advocate of America's international trade competitiveness and promotes maintaining a strong role for national security in U.S. foreign policy.
+He serves as Chairman of the Subcommittee on Europe, Eurasia and Emerging Threats and is a member of the Subcommittee on Asia and the Pacific.
+He is a fierce advocate for human rights, enhancing America's competitiveness in international trade, and believes a robust foreign policy is essential to U.S. national security.

 House Committee on Science and Technology